Nicolas-Fernandez/GeVarLi/documentations/en/pages/installations.md

 ## **GeVarLi**
 !!! important
-    Given that Conda is installed!
+    ¡ Given that Conda is installed !

 You can **download** GeVarLi from [IRD-Forge git repository](https://forge.ird.fr/transvihmi/nfernandez/GeVarLi), as zip file:

 <img src="../../../images/download_button.png" width="300" height="60">

 _Exemple script to download GeVarLi to your home/ directory_